JetBrains/intellij-sdk-docs/basics/plugin_structure/dynamic_plugins.md

 ### No Use of Components

-No Components must be used; existing ones [must be migrated](plugin_components.md) to services, extensions or listeners.
+No Components must be used; existing ones [must be migrated](plugin_components.md) to services, extensions, or listeners.

 ### Action Group Requires ID

-All `<group>`s must declare a unique `id`.
+All `<group>'s must declare a unique `id`.

 ### Use Only Dynamic Extensions

-All extensions, whether defined in the platform itself or coming from other plugins, must be marked as dynamic (see next paragraph).
+Whether defined in the platform itself or coming from other plugins, all extensions must be marked as dynamic (see next paragraph).

 Some deprecated extension points (e.g., `com.intellij.configurationProducer`) are intentionally non-dynamic, and their usage should be migrated to the corresponding replacement.

 ### Mark Extension Points as Dynamic

-All extension points provided by the plugin must adhere to specific usage rules and then [be declared](plugin_extension_points.md#dynamic-extension-points) ready for dynamic use explicitly.
+The plugin's extension points must adhere to specific usage rules and then [be declared](plugin_extension_points.md#dynamic-extension-points) ready for dynamic use explicitly.

 ### Configurables Depending on Extension Points